 Samsung Galaxy Buds Live: Fit, design, and sensors

-The exterior plate of each bean is touch-capacitive, and enables a slew of onboard controls.
+The exterior plate of each bean is touch-capacitive and enables a slew of onboard controls.
 Users can control playback and volume, call management, and create custom settings that can be chosen from the Galaxy Wearable app.
 Each earbud has two microphone holes and a bass duct.
 On the interior side of each earbud are two charging contacts, a spot for wing tip installation, a voice pickup unit (VPU), an air vent, a third microphone, a speaker hole, and an infrared sensor.

 Sound quality: AKG tuning with some tweaks

 Samsung subsidiary AKG tuned the 12mm dynamic drivers inside the Samsung Galaxy Buds Live.
 An absence of nozzles gave the Samsung teams plenty of liberties when crafting these earphones: inward-facing air vents work twofold by alleviating the suction sensation created by some ear tips, and creating spatial depth to audio reproduction.
+The bass-heavy frequency response is necessary to compensate for the open-type fit.
+In quiet environments, you might notice that the bass is fairly loud but this becomes difficult to hear the moment you step onto a noisy sidewalk.

-A phenomenon called auditory masking takes place when a loud sound (e.g. outside noise) makes it hard to hear a relatively quiet one (e.g. your music).
+A phenomenon called auditory masking takes place when a loud sound (e.g. outside noise) makes it hard to hear a relatively quiet one (e.g., your music).
 We experience this on a regular basis, any time we listen to music and walk down a busy street or wait as our train pulls up.
 Remember the last time you waited at a train platform.
 When the train pulled up to you, your music became quieter.
 You didn’t decrease the volume at that exact moment; you probably didn’t even touch your phone or headset controls.
 Rather, your brain prioritized the seemingly more threatening sound of a train over your music.

 A more advanced microphone array